-How to identify ancient woodland
+How to identify ancient woodland on your land

-Ancient woodland inventories
+Ancient woodland inventory

 In England and Wales, the First Edition OS County Series or Epoch 1 maps are recommended.
 The original Ordnance Surveyors drawings produced between 1780 and 1840 are available (south of Hull) from the British Library.
 Old maps are available from the Historical Map Archive.